AFMC-MAJCOM/task-queue/README.md

 ```
 docker pull postgres
-docker run --name my-postgres -e POSTGRES_PASSWORD=<your_password> -d -p 5432:5432 postgres
+docker run --name my-postgres -e POSTGRES_PASSWORD=my_password -d -p 5432:5432 postgres
 ```

 You can modify the ports, passwords, and name to what you would like them to be but make sure the next steps reflect those changes.

 ### Running the Server

 Before you can do this step you need to have a postgres server running and access to the server.
 Once you have that you can create the env.list file.
 The env.list file requires the following values.
+These values are based on running postgres from a docker container with the docker run command above.

 ```
 QUEUE_IMPLEMENTATION=sql-json
-SQL_QUEUE_CONNECTION_STRING=<postgresql://postgres:your_password@hostname:5432/database_name>
+SQL_QUEUE_CONNECTION_STRING=postgresql://postgres:my_password@host.docker.internal:5432/postgres
-SQL_QUEUE_NAME=<the_name_of_your_queue>
+SQL_QUEUE_NAME=queue_name
 ```

-Now you can run the server using the following command.
-Note, if you started your own local postgres server your hostname should be _host.docker.internal_
+The container can then be spun up using the below command.

 ```
 docker run --rm -p 8001:80 --env-file ./env.list ghcr.io/afmc-majcom/task-queue/task-queue:latest server